Misraj-cloud/quran-renderer/README.md

   - Bazzi
   - Douri
   - Sousi
+- **Two-page view**: Supports a side-by-side two-page view on larger screens for a more authentic reading experience.
 - **Dynamic and Interactive**: Provides handlers for word-level interactions.
 - **Easy Integration**: Simple to integrate into any React project with a straightforward provider-consumer pattern.
 - **Customizable Styling**: Uses a flexible SCSS structure for easy theming and customization.